ms/buildtogether.tech/src/thinking.md

 ## Motivation

-One of the strongest predictors of whether or not a <span i="neurotypical">neurotypical</span> adult will learn something or not is whether they are <span i="intrinsic motivation;
-motivation!intrinsic">intrinsically motivated</span> to learn it, i.e., whether
-they're learning it to satisfy their own goals.
-If someone is <span i="extrinsic motivation; motivation!extrinsic">extrinsically motivated</span>---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick [% b Wlodkowski2017 %].
+One of the strongest predictors of whether or not a [% i "neurotypical" %]neurotypical[% /i %] adult will learn something or not is whether they are [% i "intrinsic motivation" "motivation!intrinsic" %]intrinsically motivated[% /i %] to learn it, i.e., whether they're learning it to satisfy their own goals.
+If someone is [% i "extrinsic motivation" "motivation!extrinsic" %]extrinsically motivated[% /i %]---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick [% b Wlodkowski2017 %].
 While motivation is deeply personal, these three factors influence most people:

-<span i="self-efficacy; motivation!self-efficacy">Self-efficacy</span>.
+[% i "self-efficacy" "motivation!self-efficacy" %]Self-efficacy[% /i %].
 :   Also called self-determination, this is the degree to which you feel you are
     in control of your own life.
 People don't enjoy being treated like robots;
     anything the teacher does to put control back in their hands will increase